Shintani descent, simple groups and spread: Introduction

 \begin{shtheorem} The following hold. \begin{enumerate} \item If $G$ is an almost simple group with alternating or sporadic socle, then $\mu(G) \leq 3$. \item There is no constant $c$ such that for all almost simple groups $G$ we have $\mu(G) \leq c$. \item There are infinitely many nonsimple almost simple groups of Lie type $G$ such that $\mu(G) = 1$. \end{enumerate} \end{shtheorem}

-\begin{shremark} Let us comment on Theorem~\ref{thm:subgroups}. \begin{enumerate} \item Proposition~\ref{prop:subgroups_almost_simple} gives the value of $\mu(G)$ when $\soc(G)$ is alternating or sporadic, so we determine when these groups contain an element with a unique maximal overgroup. \item To prove Proposition~\ref{prop:subgroups_unbounded}, for every $c \geq 1$ we exhibit an almost simple group $G$ with socle $\PSL_2(2^f)$ where $\mu(G) \geq c$ and where $f$ has $c$ distinct prime factors.
+\begin{shremark} Let us comment on Theorem~\ref{thm:subgroups}. \begin{enumerate} \item Proposition~\ref{prop:subgroups_almost_simple} gives the value of $\mu(G)$ when $\soc(G)$ is alternating or sporadic, so we determine when these groups contain an element with a unique maximal overgroup. \item In Proposition~\ref{prop:subgroups_unbounded}, we fix $k \geq 1$ and give an almost simple group $G$ with socle $\PSL_2(2^f)$ such that $|\mathcal{M}(G,g)| \geq k$ for each $g \in G$ (we choose $f$ so it has $c$ distinct prime factors).
 Therefore, $\mu(G)$ is even unbounded for almost simple groups $G$ of bounded rank. \item In Proposition~\ref{prop:subgroups_unique}, we will see that for all $m \geq 8$, there exists $f > 1$ such that $\Om^+_{2m}(2^f).f$ has an element with a unique maximal overgroup (of type $\O^+_{2k}(2^f) \times \O^+_{2m-2k}(2^f)$). \end{enumerate} \end{shremark}

 \textbf{\emph{Organisation.}}\ Section~\ref{s:shintani} introduces a general version of Shintani descent and features a proof of Theorem~\ref{thm:shintani_subgroups}.
 In Section~\ref{s:setup}, we apply Shintani descent systematically to all almost simple groups of Lie type, and we use this to study their maximal subgroups in Section~\ref{s:subgroups}, thus proving Theorem~\ref{thm:subgroups}.
 Section~\ref{s:spread} sees the proof of Theorem~\ref{thm:spread}.